All About Olive Oil

 How About In Tuscany?

-Since our trip to Tuscany, I have been a little partial to Italian olive oils.
-So everywhere we went, there were olive trees and we were able to visit Oliviera Sant'Angelo, a handcrafted olive mill in Siena, where we learned the process of pressing olives and enjoyed an olive oil tasting.
+Since our trip to Tuscany, I have developed a preference for Italian olive oils.
+So everywhere we went, there were olive trees, and we were able to visit Oliviera Sant’Angelo, a handcrafted olive mill in Siena, where we learned the process of pressing olives and enjoyed an olive oil tasting.

 These are the most common, but the region has many other varieties.
-The blend of the varieties is often used to make the oil; it allows one to get the best characteristics of different olives and create a unique taste of the oil.
+The blend of these varieties is often used to make the oil, allowing one to capture the best characteristics of different olives and create a unique taste in the oil.

 How Are Olives Harvested?